|Name of the ranking||QS World University Rankings|

 Citations per faculty (20%)

 This indicator aims to assess universities’ research impact.
 To calculate this metric, QS takes the total number of citations received by all papers produced by an institution across a five-year period by the number of faculty members at that institution.
-A five-year publication window for papers is used (2014-2018) and a look at a six-year citation window is taken (2014-2019), reflecting the fact that it takes time for research to be effectively disseminated.
+A five-year publication window for papers is used and a look at a six-year citation window is taken, reflecting the fact that it takes time for research to be effectively disseminated.
 All citations data is sourced using Elsevier’s Scopus database, the world’s largest repository of academic journal data.
-For the 2021 edition QS assessed 81 million citations from 13.9 million papers (self-citations were excluded).
-The citations are normalized to account for the fact that different fields have very different publishing cultures.

 International faculty ratio (5%); international student ratio (5%)